syncfusion-content/wpf-docs/wpf/Chart(Classic)/User-Interaction.md

-> Note: Series.IsZoomable is used to enable/disable the zooming of the Axis associated with it.
+N> Series.IsZoomable is used to enable/disable the zooming of the Axis associated with it.
 Hence this property is used only in Multiple Axes Charts.
 This property takes effect only when zooming is performed through code.
 (Refer to Zooming using Keyboard Keys in this page for zooming through keyboard keys).
 When zooming is enabled / disabled through the context menu, this property will not take effect.

 ### Inactive Series Opacity